ankoh/mc-server/README.md

 We use a [GitLab Server](https://gitlab.kohn.io/ankoh/mendeley-cache-server) bundled with [GitLab CI](https://gitlab-ci.kohn.io/projects/19) for continuous builds and deployments.

-Feel free to contribute there as soon as the software reaches a certain level of professionality.
+Feel free to contribute as soon as the software reaches a certain level of professionality.

 **Attention: At the moment both servers use self-signed SSL certificates.**